Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td width="11%"><strong>Incident Reporting</strong></td>
 <td width="11%">ALL</td>
-<td width="11%">Any unauthorized disclosure or loss of this information must be reported to the BU <a href="http://www.bu.edu/tech/services/security/cyber-security/">Incident Response Team</a> (617-358-1100) and will be conveyed to the Information Security Program Director.</td>
+<td width="11%">Any unauthorized disclosure or loss of this information must be reported to the Incident Response Team</a> (617-358-1100) and will be conveyed to the Information Security Program Director.</td>
 </tr>
 <tr>
 <td rowspan="5" width="11%"><strong>Destroying</strong></td>
 <td width="11%">ALL</td>
-<td width="11%">Review <a href="http://www.bu.edu/policies/information-management/record-retention/">University Record Retention Policy</a> and the information in this destruction section before disposing of records.
-Do not destroy records that are the subject of a litigation hold or that must be retained pursuant to the University record retention policy.</td>
+<td width="11%">Review <a href="https://github.com/Quantelytics/QuantelAI-Policies/blob/master/source/sections/18-data_retention_policy.md">Quantel AI Data Retention Policy</a> and the information in this destruction section before disposing of records.
+Do not destroy records that are the subject of a litigation hold or that must be retained pursuant to Quantel AI record retention policy.</td>
 </tr>
 <tr>
 <td width="11%">Paper &amp; Disposable Electronic Media (CDs, DVDs)</td>
-<td width="11%">Physically destroy using a cross-cut shredder or similar appropriate technology and then recycle or discard.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details.</td>
+<td width="11%">Physically destroy using a cross-cut shredder or similar appropriate technology and then recycle or discard. </td>
 </tr>
 <tr>
 <td width="11%">Electronic Files (Data) Reusable Electronic Storage Devices (USB keys, disk drives)</td>
-<td width="11%">Delete using an approved secure deletion program.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details.</td>
+<td width="11%">Delete using an approved secure deletion program. </td>
 </tr>
 <tr>
 <td width="11%">All Electronic Storage Media at End of Life, including Disk Drives</td>
 <td width="11%">Functional electronic media that can be overwritten using a secure erase tool then may be recycled or disposed of.
-Non-functional electronic media (damaged disk drives) must be physically destroyed.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details.</td>
+Non-functional electronic media (damaged disk drives) must be physically destroyed. </td>
 </tr>
 <tr>
 <td width="11%">Device End of Lease or End of Life (Printers, Copiers, Multi-function office machines)</td>
-<td width="11%">Devices such as these often contain hard drives which must be properly erased, or “wiped”, prior to leaving BU control (returned to the vendor, sent to surplus, donated, disposed of, etc.).
-For information on how to properly wipe the drive, see the documentation for your device or contact BU Information Security.</td>
+<td width="11%">Devices such as these often contain hard drives which must be properly erased, or “wiped”, prior to leaving control (returned to the vendor, sent to surplus, donated, disposed of, etc.).
+For information on how to properly wipe the drive, see the documentation for your device or contact Information Security.</td>
 </tr>
 </tbody>
 </table>

 ## 26.7 Media Destruction One-Sheets

-Federal and state law or University policy may require that information is retained for a certain period of time.
-For information on the required retention periods, see University Record Retention Policy (FA-002).
+Federal and state law may require that information is retained for a certain period of time.
 However, it is just as important to remove and properly destroy such information when the retention period is over.

-BU Information Security maintains reference sheets regarding the proper destruction of Sensitive Information when it reaches the end of its retention period.
+Information Security maintains reference sheets regarding the proper destruction of Sensitive Information when it reaches the end of its retention period.
 These reference sheets also provide instructions on the proper destruction or cleaning of media on which sensitive information is stored.

 Please refer to the Media Destruction page for more information on this important topic.

 ## 26.8 Exceptions

-BU Information Security is authorized to grant exceptions to the requirements set forth in this document.
+Information Security is authorized to grant exceptions to the requirements set forth in this document.
 Any exception granted will require a thorough review of the situation and will be based on the implementation of appropriate compensating controls.

 ## 26.9 Important

-Failure to comply with the Data Protection Standards may result in harm to individuals, organizations or Boston University.
-The unauthorized or unacceptable use of University Data, including the failure to comply with these standards, constitutes a violation of University policy and may subject the User to revocation of the privilege to use University Data or Information Technology or disciplinary action, up to and including termination of employment.
+Failure to comply with the Data Protection Standards may result in harm to individuals, organizations or Quantel AI.
+The unauthorized or unacceptable use of Customer Data, including the failure to comply with these standards, constitutes a violation of Quantel AI policy and may subject the User to revocation of the privilege to use Customer Data or Information Technology or disciplinary action, up to and including termination of employment.